pbkmatt/ootd/README.md

   FavoritesView:
-    shows in a grid all posts a user has favorited (which still exist -- if they're over 7 days old, the posts no longer exist publicly)
-    Each post is clickable which will send to the PostView
+    shows in a grid all posts a user has favorited Each post is clickable which will send to the PostView

   PostView: